 A permanent Induction Loop is fitted at the John Hope Gateway Visitor Centre Information Desk.
 There are four portable loops located at the John Hope Gateway shop counter, the East Gate Visitor Welcome counter, Inverleith House reception desk and the Glasshouse Visit Information Desk in the Temperate Palmhouse.

 The Royal Botanic Garden Edinburgh welcomes all assistance dogs to the Garden.
-Dog bowls of water are available on request at our restaurants and coffee shops.
+Dog bowls of water are available on request.
 Please note that it is our policy only to allow access to assistance dogs which are registered or highly trained.

 A final word about the weather